noahwgriffith/noerjp/content/posts/baby.md

 No. And here's why.

 When someone speaks English that badly, you talk to them like a baby.
 When you talk to them like a baby, your English is *necessarily limited*.
-You don't speak quickly and naturally, and your vocabulary is limited I firmly believe this is why speaking early works so well at first, but you quickly stop progressing once you hit the level of a baby.
+You don't speak quickly and naturally, and your vocabulary is limited.
+I firmly believe this is why speaking early works so well at first, but you quickly stop progressing once you hit the level of a baby.

 ## OK.
 Then Where *Will* I Learn?